 Current and voltage, as well as real and reactive power are essential quantities which must be measured accurately in order to optimize the control and delivery of electric power.
 The use of "State-of the Art" microprocessor technology assures digital accuracy and repeatability across a wide range of input signal levels.
-The Bitronics Three Phase MultiComm RT Meters are rugged electronic instruments designed for utility and industrial applications requiring reliable, precise measurements of three-phase power systems.
-True RMS measurements are standard, and include harmonics beyond the 7th harmonic in both the current and voltage inputs, resulting in accurate measurements, even with distorted waveforms.
-MultiComm RT meters are modular in design, with push-button rescaling to display primary values when using any standard current and voltage transformer.
+The Bitronics Three Phase MultiComm RTH Meters are rugged electronic instruments designed for utility and industrial applications requiring reliable, precise measurements of three-phase power systems.
+MultiComm RTH instruments provide a wide range of Real Time Harmonic measurements.
+True RMS measurements are standard, and include harmonics to the 31st harmonic in both the current and voltage inputs, resulting in accurate measurements, even with distorted waveforms.
+MultiComm RTH meters are modular in design, with push-button rescaling to display primary values when using any standard current and voltage transformer.
 Rescaling can be done in the field, in a matter of minutes, without removing the instrument from the panel or the need for any calibration equipment.
-As the name implies, the MultiComm Alpha Series includes an alphanumeric display which prompts the user with an unambiguous engineering units display.
-The MultiComm RT also provides the user with the capability to connect directly with a variety of digital communications protocols.
-This capability allows users to seamlessly integrate Bitronics MultiComm RT instruments into an existing or planned SCADA or PLC system.
+The MultiComm RTH includes an alphanumeric display which prompts the user with an unambiguous engineering units display.
+The MultiComm RTH also provides the user with the capability to connect directly with a variety of digital communications protocols.
+This capability allows users to seamlessly integrate Bitronics MultiComm RTH instruments into an existing or planned SCADA or PLC system.